Zikare/novelai-scenarios/adventures-of-a-demon-wolf/ReadMe.md

 really beautifully and the uncensored models will not block you from NSFW actions in your adventure.

+*This scenario really doesn't work well with WizardLM, Vicuna or GPT-NeoX as an AI, the reason being that Miri just sits around and sits around and the AI describes how she sits around and sits arouns and nothing ever happens.
+Maybe it needs a better A/N to make Miri adventure on her own?*

+*If you get stuck with nothing happening, try sentences saying that you `wait until` and then whatever needs to happen, i.e. travel, plan or find someting, i.e. `I wait until Miri is done with her map and continues the adventure.`*

 **RTX 3090 / RTX 4090 owners:**